btmartin721/makePopMap/README.md

 # Author: Bradley T. Martin

-# Python 2.7 Script to add a population map to a structure file
+# Python 2.7 Script to add a population map to a structure file.
-# By default, it uses the first four letters of each sample name to designate populations
+# By default, it uses the first four letters of each sample name to designate populations.
+# However, the user can specify a range of characters for the popID search pattern (e.g., 2-5).

-# The number of characters to designate populations can be changed with the -c flag
+# The popID characters to use as the search pattern can be specified with -s (start) and -e (end).
+# -s and -e are command-line arguments.

+Usage: ./str2popmap.py -f INFILE

+Optional arguments:

-Usage: ./str2popmap.py -f FILE [-o OUTFILE; default = out.str] [-c NUMCHAR(INTEGER); default = 4]
+[-o OUTFILE (string); default = out.str]
+[-s STARTCHAR (integer); default = 1]
+[-e ENDCHAR (integer); default = 4]